 This costume drama is centered on the life of a young, hunky and lustful King Henry VIII: his reign and marriages.
 Though we do learn a lot about England’s royal court in the 16th century, the production isn’t 100% accurate (the producers say it’s 80% accurate).
 Anyway, it’s a drama, and like any other drama, even in the spirit of a historically set series, it has never claimed to be an accurate historical documentary.

 8. The Borgias

-If you are looking for some interesting TV show with good tempo and breathtaking plot, try the Borgias.
+If you are looking for an interesting TV show with a good tempo and a breathtaking plot, try the Borgias.
 This series tells about the rich, ruthless, corrupt and scheming Borgias family in 15th-century Italy.
-Though maybe there are some holes in historical view, it’s thought to be a historical drama.
+Though maybe there are some holes in the historical view, it’s thought to be a historical drama.
 The Borgias series focuses on Borgia’s ruthless efforts to rise to the position of Pope and his family’s struggle to secure and increase their political power.

 9. Medici: Masters of Florence

 If you enjoy political intrigue and relationship drama, this show should be your next watch.
 Shot in Italy, the TV show tells about the family of merchants who became bankers, and then politicians in 15th-century Florence.
 The story primarily follows Cosimo de’ Medici, who has inherited the Bank of Medici from his father, that has been mysteriously killed.
 Now Cosimo and his brother should find a killer and protect the wealth and power of the family.